dilevin/Bartels/README.md

 * linear_tet_dphi_dX computes the derivative of the linear tetrahedron shape functions with respect to the reference space

 * linear_tetmesh_dphi_dX computes the above over the entire tetmesh

+* linear_tetmesh_neohooken_dq2 computes the sparse Hessian of the neohookean energy over an entire tetmesh

+* linear_tetmesh_stvk_dq computes the gradient of the stvk energy over an entire tetmesh

+* linear_tetmesh_arap_q computes the energy of the As-Rigid-As-Possible energy  over an entire tetmesh